 Anti-Money Laundering Directive

-the fourth Anti-Money Laundering (AML4) directive entered into force in June 2017, with a new set of rules to help financial entities protect against the risks of money laundering and financing of terrorism.
+Anti-Money Laundering (AMLD4) directive entered into force in June 2017, with a new set of rules to help financial entities protect against the risks of money laundering and financing of terrorism.

-This latest version of AML directive brought new challenges for financial institutions:
+The enhanced version of the fifth AML directive (AMLD5), effective as of 10 January 2020, brought new challenges for financial institutions:

-- Improve understanding of customers and their financial dealings to minimize risk
+- Improve understanding of customers, beneficial owners of legal entities, and their financial dealings to minimize risk

 - Stricter Customer Due Diligence